K-123-3/techBasics1_Kian_Pinkert/final_project/README.md

   pictures: player/objects

 ## To tun the game:
-Pygame 3.13 and Pytmx packvages required
+Pygame 3.13 and Pytmx packages required

 ## Controls
 Up, down, left and right arrow keys